Salted duck egg

-A salted duck egg is an East Asian preserved food product made by soaking duck eggs in brine or packing each egg in damp, salted charcoal.
-In Asian supermarkets across the Western world, these eggs are sometimes sold covered in a thick layer of salted charcoal paste.
-The eggs may also be sold with the salted paste removed, wrapped in plastic, and vacuum-packed.
+A salted duck egg is a Chinese preserved food product made by soaking duck eggs in brine or packing each egg in damp, salted charcoal.
 From the salt curing process, the salted duck eggs have a briny aroma, a gelatin-like egg white, and a firm-textured, round yolk that is bright orange-red.

 Salted duck eggs are normally boiled or steamed before being peeled and eaten as a condiment to congee or cooked with other foods as a flavoring.
 The egg white has a sharp, salty taste.
 The orange-red yolk is rich, fatty, and less salty.
 The yolk is prized and is used in Chinese mooncakes to symbolize the moon.

 Salted eggs can also be made from chicken eggs, though the taste and texture will be somewhat different, and the egg yolk will be less rich.

+Besides being sold covered in a thick layer of salted charcoal paste, the eggs may also be sold with the salted paste removed, wrapped in plastic, and vacuum-packed.

 Salted eggs sold in the Philippines undergo a similar curing process, with some variation in ingredients used.
 They are dyed red (hence called itlog na pula or ‘red eggs' in English) to distinguish them from fresh duck eggs.

+Thailand

+Khai khrop, also spelt as kai krob or khai khu, is a traditional food product from Songkhla in Southern Thailand, made by putting two duck egg yolks into an egg shell that was cut into half, then preserved by soaking in brine.
+Compared to salted duck eggs, they have no egg white and the yolks are softer and less salty.

+Khai khrop are steamed until hard before being eaten with rice or khao tom, or cooked with other foods.